asacarny/hospital-cost-reports/README.md

 * Cost report data is notoriously noisy and mis-measured.
 I strongly advise that you pre-process it to remove bizarre values, or that you use analytic methods that are less sensitive to outliers (e.g. quantile regression, trimming/winsorizing the outcome before linear regression, etc.).
 * **The uncompensated care variables are untested.** Reporting of uncompensated care has changed over time.
 I attempted to create harmonized series of uncompensated care charges and costs, but you should make sure that my definitions match the approach that you actually want to use.
 * In the synthetic calendar year data, sometimes a hospital doesn't have cost reports with enough days to cover the full year period.
 These observations have `flag_short` set to 1.
 In other cases, the cost reports have too many days, indicating that there were overlapping reports.
 These observations have `flag_long` set to 1.
+* Because I process cost reports in the 2000-2017 files, many hospitals have incomplete calendar year 2000 and 2017 coverage.
+As a result, `hcris_merged_hospyear.dta` only includes calendar years 2001-2016.

 # Download the processed data

-I have put the 2000-2016 processed cost report data online at the below links:
+I have put the processed cost report data online at the below links:
 (Includes data in Stata v15, Stata v12, and CSV formats, plus full variable descriptions for those not using Stata.)

-Report level data (`hcris_merged.dta`):
+Report level data (`hcris_merged.dta`), 2000-2017:
 http://sacarny.com/public-files/hospital-cost-report/latest/hospital-cost-report-merged.zip

-Synthetic calendar year by hospital level data (`hcris_merged_hospyear.dta`):
+Synthetic calendar year by hospital level data (`hcris_merged_hospyear.dta`), 2001-2016:
 http://sacarny.com/public-files/hospital-cost-report/latest/hospital-cost-report-merged-hospyear.zip

 # Instructions for processing the data yourself